Introduction

 Using Quality Tools

-Investing in high-quality brushes and rollers can significantly impact the outcome.
-Choose brushes with synthetic bristles for latex paint and natural bristles for oil-based paint.
-High-density foam rollers are excellent for achieving a smooth finish on plywood.
+Investing in high-quality brushes and rollers can greatly improve the finish.
+For latex paints, use synthetic bristle brushes, while natural bristles are best for oil-based options.
+High-density foam rollers are ideal for achieving a sleek surface on plywood.

 Mixing Paint Thoroughly